Construction of Your Home

 Start of Construction

-Before the construction of your home can begin, Parasol has several important tasks to accomplish that involve outside people and entities.
+Before the construction of your home can begin, Parasol Properties has several important tasks to accomplish that involve outside people and entities.
 For example:

 - Structural changes you decided to make to the plans may necessitate a revision of engineering for the home.
 This must be completed before applying for a building permit.
 Note that the process may take several days to several weeks.